Big-Life-Lab/PHES-ODM/metadata.md

 -   **uWwMeasureID**: (Primary key) Unique identifier a measurement within the measurement table.

 -   **wwMeasureID**: Unique identifier for wide table only.
-Use when all measures are performed on a single sample.
+Use when all measures are performed on a single sample at the same time and same laboratory.
+Suggestion: _siteID_sampleID_LabID_reportDate_ID_.

 -   **sampleID**: (Foreign key) Links with the identified Sample.